Terms and definitions for the speculation and vacancy tax

 An owner is usually an individual or corporation whose name is on the official title document for the property.
 If several names are on title, they are all owners.

-Owners include people who are on title to assist with estate planning or mortgage financing reasons.
+Owners include people who are on title for estate planning or mortgage financing reasons.

 Special cases of ownership